leegee/test-react-openlayers-ufo/README.md

     Hvor befant de dem(4,1,2)	  false

 I've had to rename these as part of the move to MYSQL.
 Perhaps they relate to the `hovedtabell querybaerum` table?

+### MUFON

+Some kind soul has done most of the above for the [MUFON dataset](data\mufon\datapackage.info.json) avaiable through Kaggle.

+See [./data/mufon/](./data/mufon/) for details.
+The data is not as verbose, but does cover quite a large area.

 ## Todo: